 Natural treatment of ADHD

-News of dangerous side effects brought about by prescription drugs used in the treatment of ADHD (Attention Deficit Hyperactivity Disorder) has caused so much alarm on people.
+News of dangerous side effects brought about by prescription drugs used in the treatment of ADHD (attention deficit hyperactivity disorder) has caused so much alarm in people.
 Thus, more and more people are asking if there are alternative treatments that do not have any side effects.
-Luckily, the answer to their question is a big “Yes”.
+Luckily, the answer to their question is a big “yes.”.

-In the passing of years, natural treatments for ADHD have been tested by many, and some people have reported that these natural treatments for ADHD indeed have positive effects on patients.
-Natural treatments for children with ADHD and natural treatment for adults with ADHD include diet therapy, homeopathic remedies, and the use of natural herbs.
+Many people have tested natural treatments for ADHD over the years, and some have reported that these treatments do benefit patients.
+Natural treatments for children with ADHD and natural treatments for adults with ADHD include diet therapy, homeopathic remedies, and the use of natural herbs.
 Listed below are natural remedies for ADHD

-Diet therapy – an essential part of natural treatment for ADHD
+Diet therapy is an essential part of natural treatment for ADHD

-Diet therapy is a natural remedy for a child with ADHD and a natural treatment for adults with ADHD based on the perception that ADHD may be caused by excessive intake of some foods.
+Based on the idea that overeating some foods may contribute to ADHD, diet therapy is a natural remedy for children with ADHD and a natural treatment for adults with ADHD.
 Typically, diet therapy for ADHD will include a list of what to eat and what not to eat.
 Following a rigid diet program is believed to have alleviated the symptoms in some patients.